AvaAvarai/Villageworks/README.md

 - Villageworks In-Dev Demo: <https://youtu.be/5IYsQdmNwtY>
 - Villageworks Initial Dev Demo: <https://youtu.be/KV8QX6YbN38>

-## Overview
+## Game Overview

 Villageworks is a management simulation where you take on the role of a benevolent overseer guiding the development of a human civilization.
-Create multiple villages bearing historical names, construct buildings strategically, establish resource production chains, and connect your settlements with road networks to build a thriving inter-village trading society.
+Create multiple villages bearing procedurally-generated historical names, construct buildings strategically to access the procedurally generated mountain, water, forest areas, establish resource production chains, and connect your settlements with road networks to build a thriving inter-village trading society.

-The game features a modern, modular code architecture with specialized components for UI, entity management, and game state serialization to ensure maintainability and extensibility.

 ## Key Features

 - **Settlement System**: Create multiple villages, each with a unique historical name
+- **Procedurally Generated**: Cellular automata to generate landscapes and historical names selected from for village names
-- **Autonomous AI**: Villagers and builders make intelligent decisions based on current needs and priorities
+- **Autonomous AI**: Villagers and traders make their own decisions based on current needs and priorities
-- **Resource Economy**: Strategic management of food, wood, stone, and currency
+- **Resource Economy**: Strategic management of food, wood, stone, and money currency
-- **Infrastructure Development**: Plan and build roads to connect villages and enhance resource transport
+- **Road Planning**: Plan and build roads to connect villages and enhance resource transport
 - **Dynamic Growth**: Watch as villages develop organically based on resource availability and population needs
 - **Save & Load**: Preserve your progress with a complete game state saving system
 - **Visual Indicators**: Color-coded visual feedback helps quickly identify settlement needs
-- **Modern UI**: Intuitive, modular interface with documentation, customizable menus, and smooth transitions

 ## Installation